MoeBuTa/MoeBuTa/README.md

 ### Hi there 👋 I'm MoeBuTa:)

-I'm a student studying Master's degree of Software Engineering at The University of Western Australia.
-I like software programming and ACG related stuff (you can tell it by googling the meaning of my id).
+I am a graduate with a Master's degree in Software Engineering from The University of Western Australia.
+I like software programming and ACG-related stuff (you can tell by googling the meaning of my id).
 I'm aiming to become a "tech otaku".

 Here are some of the projects I've completed: